ShaneOMalley/Platformer/README.md

 The controls as they are at the moment are pretty simple: `Left` and `Right` Keys to move left and right, and `Space` to jump.
 You can also use the d-pad and 'A' button on an XBox controller to move and jump also.

+You can also shoot with `Right Bumper` or `Enter`, and aim with the right analog stick (there is no way to aim without a gamepad as of yet, but I will implement that later)

+Bullets will make the player 'jump' if they are shot downwards.
+Bullets will also bounce off walls and sloped floors accurately, but in certain cases, the bullet will go through the wall, and perhaps get stuck.
+I will work on a fix soon

 I also left in some debugging stuff, If you hold `R` while playing, the game will 'pause', and If you press `E` while holding `R`, the game will logic will advance to the next frame.
 If you press `Q` the player will return to the spawn point.
 If you press `T` "debug drawing mode" will be toggle on and off.
 When debug drawing mode is on:

 * The collision box used for checking collisions with walls will be drawn in red (or blue if the player is colliding with something)